 Introduction to basic sign language.
 American Sign Language syntax and vocabulary are emphasized as well as sign communication, which focuses on the native language of the Deaf.
-Appreciation and awareness of Deaf culture is a major consideration within the course (also listed as COMM 224).
+Appreciation and awareness of Deaf culture is a major consideration within the course.